-The trick is knowing where to put that extra budget to use.
-Figuring out what is worth investing in and where it doesn’t matter can save you from literally washing money down the drain and help make the most out of your purchases.
+There are some times where you should open your wallet a little more, and others where you shouldn’t.
+The trick is in figuring where to put that extra budget to use and where not to.
+By figuring out what is worth investing in and where it doesn’t matter, you can save yourself from literally washing money down the drain and help make the most out of your purchases.

 If you’re ready to find out how to save your time and money in your skin care budget, read on!